sssvip/Linux-Server-Configuration/README.md

 # Linux-Server-Configuration
-Linux Server Configuration Program for udacity FSND Linux distribution on a virtual machine, prepared to host web applications, install updates and securing it from a number of attack vectors.
+Linux Server Configuration Program for udacity FSND.

+Linux distribution on a virtual machine, prepared to host web applications, install updates and securing it from a number of attack vectors.
 ## Preview